-You can upgrade your pet’s boarding stay to a Deluxe Spa Package for an additional charge.
-This service includes a special bed for your pet to use while boarding, two extra walks daily, special treats, & a free bath with fragrant shampoo.
+You can upgrade your pet’s boarding stay to a Deluxe Spa Package.
+This service includes two extra walks daily, special treats, & a free bath with fragrant shampoo.
 It also includes photos sent to you daily as well as daily phone calls if you would like.

 Cats also receive personal interaction & attention, as well as lots of active play & enrichment each day.

 What happens if my pet gets sick during boarding?

 Our medical staff keeps a close eye on all of our boarding patients throughout the day.
 In the event that the stress of being away from home causes distress, we are able to care for them quickly & remedy the situation with love, assurance, & any treatments that may be warranted.

 What is required prior to my pet boarding?

 All dogs must be up to date on their Annual Exam with one of our doctors, as well as the vaccines that we require & an Intestinal Parasite Screen.
 These include Rabies, Distemper/Parvo, Kennel Cough (Bordetella), & Canine Influenza.
 These vaccines should be up to date at least two weeks before your pet’s boarding appointment to ensure maximum protection.